cpalosrejano/studio-ghibli-movies/readme.md

 ## About this app
 This app is a simple Android application which consumes a public API to fetch all the Studio Ghibli movies.
 The main pruporse of this app is improve my very own skills in Android Development ecosystem.
+The app is built following the  MVVM, repository pattern and multimodule architecture.

-## Folder Structure
+## Modules
-The app has the following folder structure:
+The app is implemented with multi module architecture.
+The modules are the following:
 ```
-|- data
-|  |- model
-|  |- repository
-|- domain
-|- framework
-|- ui
-|- utils
-|- widget
+:app
+:data
+:domain
+:core:test
+:core:coroutines
 ```

-* **data:** Contains all the data of the application.
-It contains two sub-folders:

-    * **model:** Contains the local, remote and domain model objects.

-    * **repository:** Contains the repositories classes.
-Here is the logic to transfer data between local, remote, or mock data sources.

-* **domain:** Contains all the use cases.

-* **framework:** Contains the configurations and managers used by the external frameworks / libraries.

-* **ui:** Contains all the UI (Activity and Fragment) including the ViewModel and UIStates.
+* **:app** Contains all the UI (Activity and Fragment) including the ViewModel and UIStates.

+* **:data** Contains all the clases responsables of handle data between datasources (local and remote)

-* **utils:** Contains tools to use with the app.
+* **:domain** Contains all the UseCases.
+Is the most separated layer of the app.

-* **widget:** Contains the custom view that we have created.
+* **:core:test** Contains the common resources used to execute test.

+* **:core:coroutines** Contains DI for CoroutineContext to inject in different classes.

 ## Libraries used to build this app